 Where to Stay

-Ambient, simply furnished guesthouses are plentiful in Hampi.
-There are two main areas to stay in Hampi -- near the bus stand and Main Bazaar, and on the other side of the river in Virupapur Gadde.
-The lively Main Bazaar area is packed with cheap guesthouses, shops and restaurants.
-Virupapur Gadde, with its rural chilled out environment on the edge of paddy fields, attracts plenty of backpacker, hippie types.
+Simply furnished guesthouses are plentiful in Hampi.
+There are two main areas to stay in Hampi —near the bus stand and Main Bazaar, and on the other side of the river in Virupapur Gadde.
+The lively Main Bazaar area is packed with cheap guesthouses, shops, and restaurants.
+Virupapur Gadde, with its rural laid-back environment on the edge of paddy fields, attracts plenty of backpacker, hippie types.
 Many people choose to spend a couple of nights in each place, due to their different atmospheres.

 An incredible energy can be felt at Hampi.
 The sunrise and sunset over the village, viewed from atop the central Matanga Hill, are truly magical and are not to be missed.
-Be sure to have a comfortable pair of shoes with you as some of the ruins can only be accessed on foot and you’ll need to walk quite a distance in order to explore them.
+Take a comfortable pair of shoes with you as some of the ruins can only be accessed on foot and you’ll need to walk quite a distance in order to explore them.
 Alternatively, renting a bicycle is a popular way to get around.